An analytic theory of convolutional neural network inverse problems solvers: Numerical experiments

 \subsection{Analytical formula implementation}

-Implementing the analytical formulas of the E-MMSE~\cref{thm:equivariant_mmse} and the LE-MMSE~\cref{theorem:local_trans_estimator} estimators requires computing many distance terms between images or patches in the dataset $\D$ and the observed measurement $y$.
+Implementing the analytical formulas of the E-MMSE~\cref{thm:equivariant_mmse} and the LE-MMSE~\cref{theorem:local_trans_estimator} estimators requires computing many distance terms between images or patches in the dataset \(\D\) and the observed measurement \(y\).
 We process by batch to avoid memory overflow.
 For numerical stability and avoidance of overflow/underflow, the exponential terms are accumulated using an online log-sum-exp trick.
 All theoretical estimators are computed in an \emph{exact} manner without any approximation, modular finite precision arithmetic.
 We use PyTorch~\citep{paszke2019pytorch} for implementation and all computations are performed in single precision (FP32) on a single A-100 GPU, unless otherwise specified.
+All estimators are implemented, even the rank-deficient cases.
 Full implementation details are available at \url{\gitrepo}.